abelisle-mulesoft/azure-event-hubs-sapi-example/documentation/how-to-guide.md

 ## Error Payload Example

-As stated and illustrated in section ***2.2 – Implement Mule Application***, I use a (more) comprehensive body when returning errors in all my APIs.
+As stated and illustrated in section **2.2 – Review Azure Event Hubs SAPI Example**, I use a (more) comprehensive body when returning errors in all my APIs.
 Following is an example of the payload returned when an error occurs.

 ```json
 {